 Appalachian Regional Healthcare System is proud to announce the newest addition to Seby B. Jones Regional Cancer Center, the Paxman Scalp Cooling System.
 Available to patients receiving chemotherapy treatments for solid tumor cancer, our goal is to help our patients look and feel their best while fighting a difficult battle.
+The Appalachian Regional Healthcare Foundation raised private funds to bring this technology to the Cancer Center.

 What is Paxman Scalp Cooling?